obinnaaliogor/todoapp/README.md

 I utilized aws s3 bucket for the remote state storage, IAM for Identity and access management, vpc for isolation and security, i utilized multiple azs for high availability and fault tolerance.
 Deploying ELB in the public subnet while my application runs in the private subnet for security, Internet gateway.
 I utilized NAT gateway to ensure resources in the private subnet has access to the internet securely.

-I impliments security group rule at the instance level and NACL at the subnet level for security enhancements while allowing the appropriate port
+I implemented security group rule at the instance level and NACL at the subnet level for security enhancements while allowing the appropriate port.
-The reference architecture is attached here and made use of instances that are memory optimized
+The reference architecture is attached here and made i use of instances that are memory optimized.

 I utilized aws certificate manager for ssl/tls termination.
 I utilized memory optimized R5 Instances: These instances are designed to provide a balance of compute, memory, and networking resources. and Network optimized  HPC6id  Instances in the HPC family are optimized for network performance and are suitable for demanding high-performance computing workloads.